arumsey/helix-importer-ui/importer-declarative.md

 #### Block config expressions

-The `buildBlockConfig` function of the `Transformer` class can be used to create a block configuration object by mapping from an object of CSS selector expressions.
+The `buildBlockConfig` function of the `CellUtils` class can be used to create a block configuration object by mapping from an object of CSS selector expressions.

 An expression item could be a single name/value pair that maps directly.
 An item could be a simple expression where the value is obtained from a single CSS selector.
 Finally, multiple expressions can be defined in an array to allow values to be conditionally applied based on the page structure.